Key Takeaways

 Here are 6 proven Super Bowl Sunday restaurant promotion ideas to help increase sales, capture new customers, and build memorable experiences:

 Chicken wings are the #1 Super Bowl party food, with demand reaching its highest annual spike on this day.
-Create special Super Bowl food promotions like a “Game Day Wing Sampler” with multiple sauce options or BOGO deals on orders of a dozen or more.
+Wings already have game-day demand built in.
+The job isn't convincing customers they want wings β it's making your offer the easiest one to say yes to.
+Create special Super Bowl food promotions like a "Game Day Wing Sampler" with multiple sauce options or BOGO deals on orders of a dozen or more.

 Pizzas and comfort foods like nachos, sliders, and chili are classic Super Bowl Sunday takeout specials.
 Launch "Game Day Pizza Packs" featuring two large pies, garlic knots, and a 2-liter drink at a value price, or create combo meals that feed a crowd with sliders, loaded fries, and gourmet dips.

-- Offer a zero-proof drink menu to draw in non-drinkers and families.
+- Offer a zero-proof drink menu and family-friendly mocktail packs to draw in non-drinkers, designated drivers, and families with kids

 4. Game Day Party Packs and Takeout Promotions